rochars/byte-data/README.md

  * numbers to bytes, all:
  * @param {!Array<number>} numbers The numbers.
  * @param {number} base Base 2, 10 or 16.
 If ommited defaults to 10.
+ * @param {boolean} bigEndian If the bytes are big endian.
+Defaults to false.
  * @return {!Array<number>} the bytes.
  */
 bytes = byteData.doubleTo8Bytes(numbers);